bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 <hint-block type="warn">

 Make sure that you have added all three scopes before moving on.

-The "approval:approval" scope may seem to contain "approval:approval:readonly", but you have to add both.
+In particular, you must add both "approval:approval" and "approval:approval:readonly".

 </hint-block>